Zarmeena667/Tableau-Project3.0-LHL/README.md

 ## Future Goals
-1. I want to connect Tableau with external sources to assess the relationship between wildlife strikes and migratory bird populations.
+1. I want to connect Tableau with other data sources/data sets to assess the relationship between wildlife strikes and migratory bird populations.
 2. I hope to create different dashboards using the same data set to discover other insights using other key features of the dataset.